-The tables above show figures for the number of young offenders (under 16 and under 18) offending against parents/carers.
-This is not recorded in Domestic Abuse figures as abuse by children under 16 years of age is not classed as Domestic Abuse according to the Home Office definition of Domestic Abuse (Home office, 2013).
+The detail in table 3 above show figures for the number of young offenders (under 16 and under 18) offending against parents/carers.
+This is not recorded in Domestic Abuse figures as abuse by children under 16 years of age is not classed as Domestic Abuse according to the Home Office definition of Domestic Abuse (Home Office, 2013).